nefarius/LupuServ/README.md

 docker push nefarius.azurecr.io/lupuserv:latest
 ```

-Since the Raspberry Pi has limited computing power, I prefer to build the image on my main PC and just download and run
+Since the Raspberry Pi has limited computing power, I prefer to build the image on my main PC and download and run
 it on the Pi.

 ## How to set up